Hello, my name is John Waddington and I am a director at Eyewear Accessories.

 Ordering your own Blephasteam

-If you buy a Blephasteam through Eyewear Accessories, you can do so without risk as we offer free delivery and returns (within the UK).
-They are in stock now and your order will be dispatched the same working day if received by 1:00 pm.
+If you buy a Blephasteam through Eyewear Accessories, you can do so without risk as we offer free delivery (within the UK).